CumulusNetworks/docs/content/cumulus-linux-43/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 ---
 {{%notice warning%}}

-In Cumulus Linux 4.2.0, the default password for the *cumulus* user account has changed to `cumulus`.
+In Cumulus Linux 4.2.0 and later, the default password for the *cumulus* user account is `cumulus`.
 The first time you log into Cumulus Linux, you are **required** to change this default password.
 Be sure to update any automation scripts before installing a new image.
 Cumulus Linux provides command line options to change the default password automatically during the installation process.
 Refer to [ONIE Installation Options](#onie-installation-options).

 {{%/notice%}}